The Interns (film): Reception

 The movie originally ran for three hours but was cut down to two.

+Critical

+Variety said the film was "undistinguished" and "at times... comes perilously close to earning the nickname, Carry On, Intern."

+FilmInk argued Callan was "terrifically effective."

 Box office

 The film grossed $9,230,769 at the box office, earning $5 million in US theatrical rentals.
 It was Columbia's biggest grossing film of the year.